younes-dro/all-in-one-discord-connect-block/readme.txt

 - Compatible with multiple membership plugins (PMPro, MemberPress, Ultimate Member).
 - No coding required – customize everything visually in the block editor.

+This plugin's code is [available on GitHub](https://github.com/younes-dro/all-in-one-discord-connect-block).
+Please feel free to fork the repository and send a pull request.
+If you find a bug in the plugin, open an issue.

 == Installation ==

 This section describes how to install the plugin and get it working.